-- ☐ 1) Plug the four servo leads and the switch lead into the receiver.
-Plug the battery pack lead into the switch also. - ☐ 2 Wrap the receiver and battery pack in the protective foam rubber to protect them from vibration. - □ 3) Position the battery pack in the fuel tank compartment and the receiver just behind the fuel tank.
-Use extra foam pieces to hold them in position.
+- ☐ 1) Plug the five servo leads and the switch lead into the receiver.
+Plug the battery pack lead into the switch also. - ☐ 2) Wrap the receiver and battery pack in the protective foam rubber to protect them from vibration. - ☐ 3) Route the antenna in the antenna tube inside the fuselage and secure it to the bottom of fuselage using a plastic tape.